What Is Play Action in Football?

 The catch

 Play action takes time.
-Because the quarterback has to carry out the fake before looking downfield, the play develops more slowly than a quick pass, so the offensive line has to hold its blocks longer.
+Because the quarterback has to carry out the fake before looking downfield, the play develops more slowly than a quick throw like a screen pass, so the offensive line has to hold its blocks longer.
 Called at the right moment, though, it is one of the most efficient ways to create a big play in football.

 Frequently asked questions